Ilaix Moriba: RB Leipzig

 On 31 August 2021, Moriba joined Bundesliga side RB Leipzig for a fee of €16 million and €6 million additional in variables.
 Barcelona also reserved the right to 10% of any future sale.

 Loan to Valencia

-On 28 January 2022, Valencia announced the signing of Moriba, on a loan until the end of the season.
+On 28 January 2022, La Liga club Valencia announced the signing of Moriba, on a loan until the end of the season.
 Moriba returned for a second loan for the 2022–23 season.

+Loan to Getafe

+On 8 January 2024, after Moriba had made no appearances for RB Leipzig during the first half of the 2023–24 season, he returned to La Liga, on loan to Getafe until the end of the season.
+Moriba made his debut for Getafe on 11 February against Celta which resulted in a 3–2 victory.

+Loan to Celta

+On 7 August 2024, Moriba returned to La Liga once again, joining Celta on loan with an option to buy.

+Celta Vigo

+On 16 June 2025, Moriba joined La Liga club Celta.

 International career

+Youth career

 Moriba is a former youth international with Spain, but he is also eligible for both Guinea and Liberia.
 He eventually chose to play for the Guinea national team, being set to make his debut on the international stage in June 2020, before the COVID-19 pandemic froze the 2020 football season.

+Guinea

-On 21 August 2021, Moriba officially chose to change international allegiances from Spain and chose to play with the Guinea national football team.
+On 21 August 2021, Moriba officially chose to change international allegiances from Spain and chose to play with the Guinea national team.
 On 27 December 2021, he was included in Guinea's extended 2021 Africa Cup of Nations squad.
-He debuted with the Guinea national team in a 3–0 friendly loss to Rwanda on 3 January 2022.
+On 3 January 2022, Moriba debuted with Guinea in a 3–0 friendly loss to Rwanda.
+In December 2023, he was named in the Guinean squad for the 2023 Africa Cup of Nations in Ivory Coast.

+On 9 May 2024, Moriba scored a penalty for Guinea U23 in a 1–0 win over Indonesia during the 2024 Summer Olympic's qualification play-off, which qualified his nation to the Summer Olympics for the first time since 1968.